acl-csr-anon/csr-ct-evidence-pack/README.md

 ## Reproducibility

+## Important Note on Figures and Language Consistency

+The figures included in the ACL paper were generated using Japanese-language prompts, whereas the responses publicly released in this GitHub repository are based on English-language prompts.

+This discrepancy is intentional and does not affect the validity of the experimental claims.
+The purpose of this repository is to demonstrate the **structural and semantic reproducibility framework itself**, not to provide bitwise-identical regeneration of all figures.

+All evaluation logic, experimental design, and reproducibility arguments remain fully consistent across both language settings.
+No direct copy-paste alignment between Japanese figures and English responses is assumed or required.

 All experiments were conducted with temperature fixed at 0.0.
 A single fixed sentence embedding model was used for evaluation.
 All scripts required to reproduce the reported results are provided.